RT-2PM Topol: Development

 The three stage solid propellant RT-2PM Topol is an improved mobile ICBM which replaced earlier outdated missile complexes.
-It emerged from the same line of development as mobile missiles such as the RT-21 Temp 2S and the RSD-10 Pioneer, and was deployed as a replacement for the widely deployed UR-100.
-The United States considered developing their own road-mobile ICBM called the Midgetman, but the program was canceled with the end of the Cold War.
+It drew on technologies developed for earlier mobile missile programs such as the RT-21 Temp 2S and the RSD-10 Pioneer, and was deployed to replace several aging Soviet ICBM systems, including variants of the UR-100.
+The United States developed and tested the road-mobile MGM-134 Midgetman ICBM, but the program was canceled with the end of the Cold War.

 Development of the RT-2PM was approved on 19 July 1977 and carried out by the Moscow Institute of Thermal Technology headed by Alexander Nadiradze.
 Flight tests were conducted on the Plesetsk test site from February through December 1985.
 The main problem that had to be overcome during this period was the development of battle management system.
 After the first test series was successfully conducted in April 1985, with the first regiment with Topol missiles put on alert in July 1985.
 Throughout this time work continued on improving the battle management system.
 The test missile firings were finally completed in December 1987.
 The first regiment of "Topol" missiles employing a modernized mobile command center (in the area of Irkutsk) were put on alert on 27 May 1988.
 After Nadiradze's death in 1988 Boris N. Lapygin continued his work on the Topol missile.